Ottomány culture: Territorial extent

 The Ottomány culture was located in eastern Hungary, eastern Slovakia, Crișana in western Romania, western Ukraine - Transcarpatia (Zakarpattia Oblast - within a stretch of the Carpathian Mountains) and southeast Poland (stretch of Carpathian Mountains and nearby areas).
 Thus, people of the Ottomány culture secured a middle stretch of what will be later known as the Amber Road, and indeed, amber is often found in Ottomány sites.

 The expansion of the Ottomány culture is associated with the end of the Hatvan culture.
+In The Rise of Bronze Age Society (2005) the archaeologists Krisitian Kristiansen and Thomas Larsson group various local Bronze Age archaeological cultures of the Carpathian Basin, such as Wietenberg, Vatya, Veterov and Madarovce under the term 'Ottomani Culture' for convenience.

 Habitat, settlements, housing and material culture

 People belonging to this vast culture settled along river banks and in valleys but also on strategic places like mountain passes and hills used for mighty fortified settlements.
 Some places like caves and natural springs were used for cult activities.
 This culture was contemporary with Wietenberg culture in Romania, Unetice-Madarovce-Veterov-Boheimkirchen cultural complex in Moravia, Germany, Austria and western Slovakia, Mierzanowice culture in Poland and Makó/Nagyrév culture in Hungary.